BLOG ARCHIVE

 Tuesday, August 11, 2009

-On August 1 I was one of the lucky people hearing the Bach solo suites for violincello at Santa Caterina.
-I've recently guest-posted about the evening on the Stresa Festival blog, and I'd like to share that post here as well.
-Please take a look at the festival blog for much more information about upcoming concerts and videos of recent performances.
-There is also a contest, in which you can win tickets, so please go and have a look! http://www.stresafestival.eu/blog/
+On August 1, 2009 I was one of the lucky people hearing the Bach solo suites for violincello at Santa Caterina.
+I've recently guest posted about the evening on the Stresa Festival blog, and I'd like to share that post here as well.
+Please take a look at the festival website for information on upcoming performances and tickets: http://www.stresafestival.eu/?lang=en

 Saturday, August 8, 2009